The Twelve Caesars: Claudius

 Claudius (full name: Tiberius Claudius Caesar Augustus Germanicus) was the grandson of Mark Antony, brother of Germanicus, and the uncle of Caligula.
 He was descended from both the Julian and the Claudian clans, as was Caligula.
 He was about 50 years old at the time of Caligula's murder.
 He never held public office until late in his life, mainly due to his family's concerns as to his health and mental abilities.
-Suetonius has much to say about Claudius' apparent disabilities, and how the imperial family viewed them, in the "Life of Augustus".
+Suetonius has much to say about Claudius' apparent disabilities and how the imperial family viewed them in the "Life of Augustus".

-The assassination of Caligula caused great terror in the palace and, according to Suetonius, Claudius, being frightened by the sounds of soldiers scouring the palace for further victims, hid behind some curtains on a balcony nearby.
-He was convinced that he would be murdered as well because he was within direct family of Caligula, the last emperor.
-A soldier checking the room noticed feet sticking out from underneath the curtains, and upon pulling back the curtains discovered a terrified Claudius.
-He acclaimed Claudius the new emperor and took him to the rest of the soldiers, where they carried him out of the palace on a litter.
+The assassination of Caligula caused great terror in the palace, and Claudius, according to Suetonius, being frightened by the sounds of soldiers scouring the palace for further victims, hid behind some curtains on a balcony nearby.
+He was convinced that he would be murdered as well, because he was a direct relative of Caligula, the last emperor.
+A soldier checking the room noticed feet sticking out from underneath the curtains, and upon pulling back the curtains, discovered a terrified Claudius.
+He acclaimed Claudius the new emperor and took him to the rest of the soldiers, who then carried him out of the palace on a litter.
 Claudius was taken to the Praetorian camp, where he was quickly proclaimed emperor by the troops.

 We learn from Suetonius that Claudius was the first Roman commander to invade Britain since Julius Caesar a century earlier.
 Cassius Dio gives a more detailed account of this.
-He also went farther than Caesar, and made Britain subject to Roman rule.
+He also went further than Caesar and made Britain subject to Roman rule.
 Caesar had "conquered" Britain, but left the Britons alone to rule themselves.
 Claudius was not as kind.
 The invasion of Britain was the major military campaign under his reign.